-Quiet anger is watching us kill each other because the hatred we were fed during slavery is still getting a good return on the societal scale.
+Quiet anger is watching us kill each other because the self-hatred they taught us during slavery is still getting a good return on the societal scale.

 Quiet anger is rotting flesh.
 Everyone can smell it, but no one wants to look.
 It is too broad a reminder of why we lay there decaying in the sun.